From document piles to verifiable datasets.

 Each result stays close to the source material: every extracted field has a citation, every run has a visible cost, and every output is ready to export into a spreadsheet or downstream review process.

-The point is not to replace a good one-off ChatGPT extraction.
+The point is not to replace a good one-off ChatGPT prompt.
 It is to make document extraction repeatable, predictable, and ready to review, export, or run again.

 Why now

 Document extraction used to be constrained by OCR quality and brittle rules.
-Now the models are good enough to understand varied document formats, but the best model for a job can change quickly.
+Now the LLMs are good enough to understand varied document formats, but the best model for a job can change quickly.

 That makes comparison part of the workflow.
 Teams need to rerun the same extraction against different providers, inspect the differences, and decide which output is good enough for the work in front of them.